S-Trivedii/Learning_TypeScript/README.md

 Both approachs are correct.
 But the best approach is the first approach - `todo`.
 This approach contains **'Single source of truth'**.
 Second approach - `todo2` does not have any single source of truth.
 For better understanding compare code of both approaches.

+---

+# Nodo Todo Project

+1. `npm init -y`
+2. `tsc -init`
+3. update `tsconfig.json` file according to your need
+4. setup complete, you are ready to go